exonum/exonum-doc/src/advanced/consensus/requests.md

 ### `RequestPeers`

-Used to obtain missing `Connect` messages from peers.
+Used to obtain `Connect` messages from peers.
 `RequestPeers` message is sent regularly with the timeout `peers_timeout` defined in [the global configuration](../../architecture/configuration.md#global-parameters).
 It has the following fields: